CounterpartyXCP/Documentation/Developers/counterblock_API.md

 ###Terms & Conventions

+The API calls documented are categorized based on the `counterblock` module/plug-in they appear in.

 **Return Types**

 * `[ ]` indicates a list of one or more items, the structure will be detailed inside the brackets if regular.